patrickmugisha/patrickmugisha.github.io/README.md

 # IMDB 5000 Movies Project
-Class Project for Business Analytics and Data Mining course. to view contents of this project, paste this link(https://patrickmugisha.github.io/) in your browser.
+Class Project for Business Analytics and Data Mining course.
+<br>To view contents of this project, click this link https://patrickmugisha.github.io/

 Topics/Areas covered include: